-Claim: Competitor one-ups a firm proud of its new thin wire by drilling a hole through it.
+A competitor one-ups a company proud of their new ultra-thin wire by drilling a hole through it.

-Origins: At first blush, this legend of technological one-upsmanship appears to date to around 1939, yet it is a couple of millennia older than that.
-As it was being told just prior to World War II, a German
+At first blush, this legend of technological one-upsmanship appears to date to around 1939, yet it is a couple of millennia older than that.
+As it was being told just prior to World

 The courier was welcomed at the plant and given a glass of schnapps while the wire was taken to another room to be examined by German experts.
 Before the man had finished his drink, the box he’d brought the sample in was returned to him, now sealed with wax.
 “Your answer is in the box,” he was told.
 “Please do not open it until you return to your plant.”